-Since its inception, Dubai Statistics Center (DSC) has been committed to provide statistical, social, economic and demographic data for decision makers, policy makers and those interested in research studies of all types.
-DSC also seeks to keep pace with the rapid and continuous development in the field of research, developing its technical capabilities with a view to attaining high levels in this field, to match those of statistical entities in several other developed countries.
+Since its establishment, the Dubai Statistics Center has been keen on providing social, economic and population statistical data for decision makers, policy makers and those interested in studies of all its forms.
+The center also seeks to keep pace with the rapid and continuous development in the field of studies by developing its technical and technical capabilities to reach a high level in this field to match the statistical agencies in many developed countries.

-Producer Price Index (PPI) is an important indicator related to economic performance; as it reflects the ability of national products to compete, based on the commercial capacities of the local economy.
-The more competitive the domestic products are, the better the trade balance.
+The industrial production index is an important indicator related to the performance of the economy, as it reflects the ability of national products to compete based on the commercial capabilities of the local economy, the higher the competitiveness of local products, the better the trade balance.